CartoDB/cartodb/doc/API.md

 + **dp**: float precision.
 + **jsonp**: if jsonp should be used instead of CORS.
 This param is enabled if the browser does not support CORS.

-These arguments will be applied for all the queries performed by this object, if you want to override them for one query see **execute** options.
+These arguments will be applied to all the queries performed by this object.
+If you want to override them for one query see **execute** options.

 #### sql.execute(_sql [,vars][, options][, callback]_)